 Falling asleep to the bark of a lion, the footsteps of a nearby hyena or the grunt of a hippo can be awe-inspiring.

 But don't be fooled, along with the joys there are dangers.

 Your guides will run you through each little rule.

 And you might think these rules are a little bit over-the-top, just wait until you see the footprints around your tent the next morning.
 You'll understand why they are in place.

 Watch out for one of Africa's biggest pests – the baboon.

-These fellows will be at most tourist places in Africa – they know travellers bring food and aren't usually up for a fight.
+These fellows will be at most tourist places in Africa, they know travelers bring food, and aren't usually up for a fight.

 Baboons and their other monkey buddies are crafty and usually smarter than us, so if you want to see your new camera plus a sandwich disappear, then just leave them out.
 They will be stolen.

-And the last thing you want to do is get into a fight against the animals - baboons have giant teeth and will leave quite the scar.
+And the last thing you want to do is get into a fight against the animals.
+Baboons have giant teeth and will leave a scar behind.
 Better to just let them have it, but assert yourself so they don't try it again.

 If you can't find animals in Kenya, you will never see them.
 Try the legendary Masai Mara, Tsavo National Park, Amboseli National Park and Nakuru.
 Each place is unique and will provide you with an unforgettable experience.